Granatina/Template10-wiki/Home.md

 1. `Template 10 (library)` in NuGet ([link](http://www.nuget.org/packages/Template10/))

-##Are you having trouble building your new Template 10 project?
+##First, are you having trouble building your new Template 10 project?
+We can fix that.

 Template 10 templates (both Blank and Minimal) use NuGet 3.
 Visual Studio tooling for NuGet 3 is quite new; you must restore your packages from NuGet before they will build.
 Here are the one-time steps to do so.